-Role of a Liquidator
+What is the Role of a Liquidator

-1. Conduction of the Winding-Up Process
+2. Initiating the Winding-Up Process

-3. Collection and Distribution of Company Assets
+4. Overview of Collection & Distribution of Company Assets

 Company Liquidation Process in Dubai, UAE

+It is very important for a company to follow all the steps related to Company Liquidation in order to maintain compliance.
 Company liquidation in Dubai or the rest of the UAE comprises the following steps:

-Documents Required for Company Liquidation in Dubai, UAE
+What are the Documents Required for Company Liquidation in Dubai, UAE

 The Dubai government sets out different types of documents to be submitted for the liquidation process.
 These documents are required for company liquidation both in free zones as well as the mainland.
 The essential documents are listed below: